The Main Features of Android KitKat

 Step Detector, Counter

-Android 4.4 brings platform support for two new composite sensors Step detector and Step counter allowing users to track steps when they're walking, running, or climbing stairs, via apps and hardware that
+Android 4.4 brings platform support for two new composite sensors Step detector and Step counter allowing users to track steps when they're walking, running, or climbing stairs, via apps and hardware that offer the feature.
+The Nexus 5 offers the two sensors and Google says it's working with its chipset partners to bring them to new devices as soon as possible

 Better Accessibility

-that offer video can access the user's captioning settings and adjust the
+Android 4.4 offers system-wide preferences for 'closed captioning'.
+Apps that offer video can access the user's captioning settings and adjust the display of the captions as per the user's preferences.

 Screen Recording